 A special series of lectures commemorating Singapore's Bicentennial anniversary

-Dr Flecker answering a question during the Q&A session.
-(Credit: ISEAS - Yusof Ishak Institute)
+Audience at the seminar (Credit: ISEAS - Yusof Ishak Institute)

 The lecture was attended by an audience of 63 people, including those from the ministries, the business sector, researchers, students, and members of the public.
 During the Q&A, audience members asked about the possibility of finding the Singapore stone in Calcutta and whether there were comparable inscriptions from the period.
 Miksic replied that while there were unsuccessful exploratory forays in the past, there was still a chance.
 As for comparable inscriptions, Miksic mentioned that it would be more difficult to ascertain as Malay script kept to the same conventions for much longer, making it harder to date as compared to Javanese scripts.
 When asked about his current priorities, Miksic replied that it was storage; analysis; and finally, display and public education.
 Finally, when asked whether Singapore would allocate more money for heritage and culture, he said that he was hopeful, as the Singapore government now had begun to provide heritage research grants, and that the Prime Minister himself had stated that Singapore’s history started in 1299.

 Click here for other lectures in ‘1819 and Before: Singapore’s Pasts’ series